 Lax governmental oversight means many businesses think they can get away with collusion – we show that private enforcement makes a difference.

 Carmen Medici is a partner in Robbins Geller Rudman & Dowd LLP’s San Diego office and focuses on complex antitrust class action litigation and unfair competition law.
 He represents businesses and consumers who are the victims of price-fixing, monopolization, collusion, and other anticompetitive and unfair business practices.
-Medici specializes in litigation against giants in the financial, pharmaceutical and commodities industries.
+Carmen specializes in litigation against giants in the financial, pharmaceutical and commodities industries.

-A veteran of litigation in the credit card industry, Medici is currently representing merchants in In re Payment Card Interchange Fee and Merchant Discount Litig., in which a settlement of up to $6.26 billion was recently preliminarily approved by the Eastern District of New York.
-Thought to be the largest antitrust class action case in history, which settled in September 2018 for at least $5.56 billion — which charged Visa, MasterCard and the country's major banks with violating federal law in the allegedly collusive manner in which rules are set in the industry, including rules requiring payment of ever-increasing interchange fees by merchants.
+A veteran of litigation in the credit card industry, Carmen is currently representing merchants in In re Payment Card Interchange Fee and Merchant Discount Litig., in which a settlement of up to $6.26 billion was recently preliminarily approved by the Eastern District of New York.
+Thought to be the largest antitrust class action case in history, the case charges Visa, MasterCard and the country's major banks with violating federal law in the allegedly collusive manner in which rules are set in the industry, including rules requiring payment of ever-increasing interchange fees by merchants.
 He is also a part of the co-lead counsel team in In re SSA Bonds Antitrust Litig., pending in the Southern District of New York, representing bond purchasers who were defrauded by a brazen price-fixing scheme perpetrated by traders at some of the nation’s largest banks.
-Medici is also a member of the litigation team in In re Dealer Management Systems Antitrust Litig., a lawsuit brought on behalf of car dealerships pending in federal court in Chicago, where one defendant has settled for nearly $30 million.
+Carmen is also a member of the litigation team in In re Dealer Management Systems Antitrust Litig., a lawsuit brought on behalf of car dealerships pending in federal court in Chicago, where one defendant has settled for nearly $30 million.